 One of the questions we frequently hear people ask is: “What is the best time to visit Ireland?”
 The simple answer is that it is always a great time to visit Ireland!
 Yet, most people are looking for something more specific so we put together a bit more detail to help you out.

 What is the weather like in Ireland?

 For some, having great weather on holiday is important.
-We can honestly say that nobody really goes to Ireland for the weather, unless the expectation s to experience four seasons in a single day which is quite possible in some places.
+We can honestly say that nobody really goes to Ireland for the weather, unless the expectation is to experience four seasons in a single day which is quite possible in some places.
 While this extreme may not happen every single day, it is not at all uncommon to experience bone chilling cold, rain, and short sleeve sunshine and heat in a single 24-hour period.
 The Irish weather is always changing and the best approach is to simply go along with the flow and pack layers.
-A warm sweater, rain jacket and good shoes are the most important things to bring.
+A warm sweater, good rain jacket and good shoes are the most important things to bring.
 Even if it rains, as it probably will, you will be having so much fun that you really won’t notice the weather that much!
 Besides, you can always duck into one of the many pubs for a break and some craic and before you know it, the rain has passed.

 What are the best months to visit?